cxl-micron-reskit/famfs/README.md

 1. Wrangle data into a zero-copy format
 2. Copy the zero-copy files into a shared famfs file system
-3. Component jobs from any node in the cluster can access the data via mmap() from the shared famfs file system
+3. Component jobs from any node in the cluster can access the data via mmap() from files in the shared famfs file system
 4. When a job is over, dismount the famfs file system and make the memory available for the next job...